 Imiwa? is a robust dictionary with over 170,000 Japanese entries and related English translations.
 It allows you to search using kanji, kana, or romaji.

 You can access all kinds of sentences and understand the context.
-You can also track your recent activities and build your own vocabulary lists.
+You can also track your recent activities and build your vocabulary lists.

 12. Busuu — All-in-one Japanese language app